 Once your transaction is complete, everyone involved will get a copy by default.
 This setting allows you to change that so that copies will be sent to internal only, external only, both, or neither.

 How you set this setting will likely depend on the nature of your documents.
 If you are collecting sensitive information, it may be worthwhile not to e-mail out the signed copies.
 Doing this is the best option for security, but it introduces the possibility that your customers will contact you for a copy of the document.
 In these cases, we recommend having the signer register with Acrobat Sign for a free account and pull a copy direct from Acrobat Sign.

 If you need audit reports attached to the copy of the signed document we e-mail to you, then enable this at least for the Sender.

 - Merge multiple documents into one document after signing

-When you upload multiple files for one transaction, Adobe Sign concatenates these files into one PDF before sending it for signature.
+When you upload multiple files for one transaction, Acrobat Sign concatenates these files into one PDF before sending it for signature.

 This setting dictates whether your Signed and Filed e-mails contain that one large PDF, or whether the document is split back into several files.

 This setting applies only to the copy attached to the Signed and Filed e-mail.
-Copies downloaded from Adobe Sign later will always be one inclusive PDF.
+Copies downloaded from Acrobat Sign later will always be one inclusive PDF.